Medical Alert Recommendations: "Go, Go" Persona

 The Kanega Watch has a number of nice features.
 It's simple, fairly stylish, and has the significant benefit of including fall detection, and working on WiFi when you are at home.
 Voice interactions will be a plus for some, but can be ignored if you don't care about that.
 Just be sure to pay attention to the section in the detailed review (link below) on "Charging" before making a decision, as well as to the section on "Failure to Summon Help".

-The products we recommend below for people liking the idea of a "smartwatch" are worth considering too (WellBe Medical Alert Plus and Bay Alarm SOS Smartwatch) — especially if the "failure to summon help" issues concern you, and you do not need a fall detection algorithm.
+The products we recommend below for people liking the idea of a “smartwatch” are worth considering too (WellBe Medical Alert Plus and Bay Alarm SOS Smartwatch) — especially if the “failure to summon help” issues concern you.

 For a more detailed comparison of this group of products, see Smartwatch as Medical Alert.